-Sara Kendall is interested in how cities change and the things young people say on the radio.
-She was the founding Station Manager of WGXC: Hands-on Radio, and currently directs the station's workshops and trainings.
-In July, Sara helped to launch the Oral History Summer School 2012 in Hudson, designed to train an international group of writers, media-makers, social workers and teachers to make use of Oral History in their documentary and artistic practices.
+Sara Kendall is interested in the way cities change, how people can participate in shaping their neighborhoods, and the things young people say on the radio.
+She helped to start Kite’s Nest, and has been working as the organization’s Communications Director while teaching workshops about cardboard urban planning, radio journalism, and the geographies of stuff.
+In addition to her work with Kite’s Nest, she is currently pursuing an M.A. in geography and oral history at Concordia University, and works with Hudson’s Staley B. Keith Social Justice Center.
+Sara was the founding station manager of WGXC: Hands-on Radio, a community radio station and participatory media project serving Columbia and Greene Counties.
+In 2012, She helped to launch the Oral History Summer School 2012 in Hudson, designed to train an international group of writers, media-makers, social workers and teachers to make use of oral history.
 In 2011, Sara was recognized by the Open Space Institute as a "Young Leader of the Hudson Valley".
-She runs regular radio production workshops with Hudson-area kids and teenagers, and now knows more middle school slang and tween pop than she’d like to admit.